ansible-collections/ansible.netcommon/docs/ansible.netcommon.net_ping_module.rst

 -----

 .. note::
+   - For targets running Python, use the :ref:`ansible.builtin.shell <ansible.builtin.shell_module>` module along with ping command instead.
    - This module is supported on ``ansible_network_os`` network platforms.
 See the :ref:`Network Platform Options <platform_options>` for details.